sudomesh/peoples-map/README.md

 # Setttings

-Look at `settings.js`.

-# Ideas

-* On a node on the mesh, simply dump babeld routes to get IPs of all active nodes.
-* Get list of nodes and their addresses from `secrets` server.
-* Use same ubus-http info as our frontend (maybe with a limited user account) to poll connection info from each node

-This is enough to build node map with connections.
-In fact the first two points is enough for everything but drawing the connections.
+Look at the comments `settings.js`.
+To actually use it with babeld you'll need to modify the `babeld_cmd` option since it defaults to using a sample dataset.

+# What does it do now

+* Shows a map using leafletjs and openstreetmaps via a free mapbox account
+* Streams node status to client by calling `babeld -i` and parsing the data

 # ToDo

+## Version 0 (node status only)

+* Add plain list of nodes to UI (some nodes won't have addresses/locations)

+## Version 1 (mapping the nodes)

+* Periodically pull addresses from a remote [meshnode-database](https://github.com/sudomesh/meshnode-database) and associate with IPs from babeld
+* Save this data to a local leveldb so you don't have to keep hitting the meshnode-database
+* This will require adding an "IPs and locations only" method to the public meshnode-database API

+## Version 2 (mapping connection between nodes)

+Periodically pull `babeld -i` info from all nodes on the network via OpenWRTs ubus via uhttpd-mod-ubus.
+This will require adding to the ubus API (can be done simply using a bash script) and updating all nodes.
+Sync with Jehan since this will use same/similar API as the new front-end he's working on.

-## frontend
+## Frontend

-* Add markercluser plugin for clustering
 * Add custom icons for nodes: meshing, meshing only via internet, offline and potential (and maybe "does it have an extender node")
+* Add leafletjs markercluser plugin for clustering when nodes are too close